 The Cosmic Groove of a Family Gemstone: The Hunts Play the Norva to a Huge, Eager Crowd

 They are an undiscovered gem.
-They are seven J’s that lead to an H. They are energy with music at its powerful core.
+They are seven J’s ending in H. They are energy with music at its powerful core.
 They are beauty encased in the skin of a rose.
 They are a blend at the apex of rock and the roll.
 With their new release, Darlin’ Oh Darlin,’ the Hunts are in the chase again.
 They brought a formidable arsenal of sound to Norfolk’s Norva last night.

 But, it has to be difficult.
 They are all family.
 That’s part of the beauty, but hard.
 They had to rent the hall for this show, a great risk they took on.
 They are too good to have to do that.
 (Perhaps, it was because it was Saturday night, but still …)

-Now at 17-25 years old (having played together most of their lives), some of the female band members have had babies of their own, which is making touring an issue.
+Now at 17-25 years old (having played together most of their lives), the female band members have grown old enough to have babies of their own, which is making touring an issue.
 Mom’s acting as chief merch seller, publicist, and, I suspect, in other roles.
-However, they appeared mostly to fill the house, the merch line at the end was long, and the hall was full of enthusiasm and singalongs.
+However, they appeared mostly to fill the house, the merch line at the end was long, and the hall was full of enthusiasm and sing along.
 While it was a young crowd, likely due to the still youthful band members being local, they have the music and lyrics to appeal to a more diverse audience.

-Back to The Hunts being gemstones of the melodic.
-There seems to be a family cord that extends across the stage, causing musical communication and instrumental collaboration as if it’s in the shared blood.
-Drummer Jordan fills the raised drum stand with a rangy flair and sound, within which, as brother, Josh, said, “beats the heart of The Hunts.”
+Back to The Hunts being gem stones of the melodic.
+There seems to be a family cord that extends across the stage, causing musical communication and instrumentational collaboration as if it’s in the shared blood.
+Drummer, Jordan, fills the raised drum stand with a rangy flair and sound, within which, as brother, Josh, said, “beats the heart of the Hunts.”
 Jonathan is named as “composer,” while also wielding keyboards.
 Jamison is a hard-core but liquid mandolin and banjo player.
 Josh does lead singing (and guitar) with sensitivity, warmth, and propulsion, while leading the band with soft-spoken grace.
 A warm, clear voice delivers substantive, literate lyrics, while band members all sing to some degree.

 And, the band’s lyrics deserve note, like these exceptional ones from “Ages,” which sound as if they are from older voices: And we fought with the devil all through the night/But when did we get so old/We’d search for ages/and the angel came with a holy light but when did we get so old/We’d search for ages/and the lame they danced and the dumb ones/sang but when did we get so old/and the blind they saw the light of day our feet/on the pavement growing old.
 (This song perhaps also reflects the group’s grounding in music of faith.)